What is Ptosis?

 An examination is then performed to look for any other eye conditions such as a dry eye.
 This could alter the surgical plan.
 As a Board-Certified Ophthalmologist (eye surgeon), Dr. Holds is attuned to eye diseases and concerns.
 Dr. Holds is highly recommended by many cosmetic surgeon in St. Louis, MO.

 Ptosis Repair Procedure

-Ptosis Repair is generally a straightforward surgical procedure that is performed on an outpatient basis.
+Ptosis Repair is a surgical procedure that is performed on an outpatient basis.
 A local anesthetic is generally sufficient, although you may opt for sedation in order to feel relaxed during the procedure.

-Dr. Holds and his associates at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis have extensive experience performing Ptosis Repair surgeries and always take great care to make sure that your eyes are as symmetrical as possible after your procedure.
+Dr. Holds and his associates at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis have extensive experience performing Ptosis Repair surgery and always take great care to make sure that your eyes are as symmetrical as possible after your procedure.

 The surgery involves a small incision in the crease of your upper eyelid (where scarring is hidden after the healing process), and the muscle of the lid – called the levator muscle – is tightened and reattached, lifting the eyelid so that it no longer droops.
 The incision is closed with sutures that will dissolve or with sutures that are removed after 7-10 days.

 If your upper eyelid also has excess tissue, we may recommend one of the types of Blepharoplasty along with your Ptosis Repair to remove the excess tissue and give you the best possible cosmetic and visual result.
 If your brows are too low as well, Dr. Holds may discuss a Brow Lift with you, which can be done at the same time as your Ptosis Repair procedure.

 Ptosis Repair Before and After

 See more cases